vds2212/vds2212.github.io/plugins.md

 - [Vim-Visual-Star-Search](https://github.com/nelstrom/vim-visual-star-search)

-    Extend the `*` search to the visual selection (useful if you need to search text containing spaces)
+    Extend the `*` search to the visual selection.
+    Useful if you need to search text containing spaces or punctuation.

 - [Vim-Rooter](https://github.com/airblade/vim-rooter)